fabioprev/MRI-Classifier/README.md

 After this procedure you should find a directory called 'ClassifierFiles' in the root directory of the data set chosen.

-If you are using your own data set, we provide a script to generate all possible combination between classes without however generating the CSV files which is left to the user.
+If you are using your own data set, we provide a script to generate all possible combinations between classes without generating the CSV files which is left to the user.
 In order to use the script type the following command:

         - cd <AlzheimerClassifier-root>/scripts/Utils
         - ./generateClassCombinations.sh <dataset-root>